Elliptically Distributed Lozenge Tilings of a Hexagon: Introduction

-From a different perspective, we try to create a bridge between elliptic special functions discussed in the references given above and combinatorics of tilings of hexagons (equivalently, dimer coverings of the appropriate graph etc. See Section 2 for interpretations).
-To wit, we give a combinatorial interpretation to several objects appearing in the theory of elliptic special functions: the ($t=q$ case) multivariate elliptic difference operators discovered by Rains (\cite{EHI}), the $\Delta$-symbols of \cite{BCn} and the (univariate) elliptic biorthogonal functions of Spiridonov and Zhedanov (\cite{SZ1}).
+From a different perspective, we try to create a bridge between elliptic special functions discussed in the references above and combinatorics of tilings of hexagons (equivalently, dimer coverings of the appropriate graph).
+We give a combinatorial interpretation to several objects appearing in the theory of elliptic special functions: the ($t=q$ case) multivariate elliptic difference operators discovered by Rains~\cite{EHI}, the $\Delta$-symbols of~\cite{BCn} and the (univariate) elliptic biorthogonal functions of Spiridonov and Zhedanov~\cite{SZ1}.

-This paper tries to emulate the organization of \cite{BG} and \cite{BGR}, but with notation heavily influenced by \cite{BCn}.
-It is organized as follows: in the remainder of the introduction, we set up most the important notation and terminology.

-We set up the combinatorial and probabilistic aspects in Section 2 (in the Appendix we consider a different way of assigning weights to rhombi that is manifestly more symmetric.
-We prefer to use the formulas from Section 2 though, at the cost of symmetry breaking since they lead to shorter computations and arguments).
-Also in this section we study positivity of our a priori complex measure and introduce various coordinate systems used throughout the paper, including the important canonical coordinates (which embed our model in a certain square of an elliptic curve).

-In Section 3 we compute relevant distributions and transition probabilities.
-Sections 2 and 3 are an expansion and in depth analysis of the Appendix in \cite{BGR}.
+This paper tries to emulate the organization of \cite{BG} and \cite{BGR}, but with notation heavily influenced by~\cite{BCn}.
+It is organized as follows: in the remainder of the Introduction, we set up most of the important notation and terminology.
+We set up the combinatorial and probabilistic aspects in Section~\ref{sec:model}.
+We study positivity of our a priori complex measure and introduce various coordinate systems used throughout the paper, including the important canonical coordinates which embed our model in a certain square of an elliptic curve.
+In Section~\ref{sec:dist} we compute relevant distributions and transition probabilities.
+Sections~\ref{sec:model} and~\ref{sec:dist} are an in depth expansion of the Appendix in~\cite{BGR}.

-Section 4 recalls some definitions and properties of elliptic tools introduced by Rains (\cite{EHI}, \cite{BCn} - we refer the reader to these works for the proofs we omit) and then connects these with the probability and combinatorics being studied.
+Section~\ref{sec:diff_op} recalls some definitions and properties of elliptic tools introduced by Rains \cite{BCn, EHI} (we refer the reader to these works for the proofs we omit) and then connects these with the probability and combinatorics being studied.
 We show that the constraints of the model are intrinsically captured by the elliptic difference operators under discussion.